disconn3ct/docker-sshd-otp/README.md

 SSH Host with Fail2ban, Google Authenticator
 ===
 This docker container bundles up sshd, fail2ban and google-authenticator TOTP into a secure ssh gateway box.

+The rest of this is false and outdated.

 Both root and 'user' accounts are available.

 The 'Dockerfile-alt' can be used to prepopulate your authorized keys and google-authenticator config.
 You will need to put the keys into 'ssh/authorized_keys' and put the .google_authenticator file into 'google_authenticator'.